Maximal and minimal dynamic Petri net slicing

 \section{Implementation: \texttt{pn$\_$slicer}}

 This section describes a tool named \texttt{pn$\_$slicer} that was originally proposed in \cite{Llo17}.
-It is a system that implements the most important slicing algorithms for Petri nets and we have extended it with the two algorithms presented in this paper.
+It is a system that implements the most important slicing algorithms for Petri nets and we have extended it with the Algorithms \ref{alg:Slicing-PN} and \ref{alg:Slicing-PN2} presented in this paper.
 Currently, \texttt{pn$\_$slicer} implements five slicing algorithms but it is ready to easily integrate any slicing algorithm so that researchers can plug in their algorithms into \texttt{pn$\_$slicer}.
 Therefore, this system can be seen as a workbench with facilities for slicing. \texttt{pn$\_$slicer} is particularly useful for the optimisation and analysis of Petri nets.
 For instance, it allows us to slice a Petri net with all existing algorithms and produce reports about their sizes and about what properties have been preserved in each slice.

+Due to efficiency reasons, \texttt{pn$\_$slicer} does not implement lines 3-5 in Algorithm \ref{alg:Slicing-PN3}.
+The condition used to stop is a timeout instead.
+In most cases, this makes our implementation to return the minimal slice without the need to build the coverability tree.

-The evaluation of properties (liveness, deadlock-free, etc.) is performed by LoLA \cite{lola} and APT \cite{apt} through the use of communication interfaces that are transparent for the user.
-In this way, \texttt{pn$\_$slicer} internally calls LoLA and APT analyses to decide what properties are kept or lost in the produced slices.
+The evaluation of properties (liveness, bounded, etc.) is performed by APT \cite{apt} through the use of communication interfaces that are transparent for the user.
+In this way, \texttt{pn$\_$slicer} internally calls APT analyses to decide what properties are kept or lost in the produced slices.

 \texttt{pn$\_$slicer} is open-source and free.
 It can be downloaded from \url{https://github.com/tamarit/pn_suite}.
 The software requirements to use this tool are: Graphviz \cite{graphviz} and the Erlang/OTP framework \cite{erlang}.
 Both systems are free.
-If we want to use LoLA expressions to express properties, then we also need the (also free) system LoLA.
 We also provide a Docker file \cite{docker} for those environments where those requirements cannot be fulfilled.

 The rest of this section describes the functionality of \texttt{pn$\_$slicer}.